alphine1234/CalorieTracker/README.md

 - Uninstalling the app removes locally stored data.

 Contact:
-If you have questions about this privacy policy, contact: YOUR-EMAIL-HERE
+If you have questions about this privacy policy, contact: lavenjohn6@gmail.com